 Due to COVID restrictions, patients are allowed to nominate one visitor per stay.

 £2 per hour

-At The Chaucer Hospital, our experienced consultants treat the whole range of hand and wrist conditions, helping to get people out of pain and restoring strength, movement and function once more.
+At The Chaucer Hospital, our foot and ankle surgeons treat the whole range of foot and ankle conditions, getting people out of pain and restoring movement and function.
 Would you like them to help you too?

-Once a diagnosis has been made, your consultant will be able to discuss suitable treatment options with you.
-These may include physiotherapy, steroid injections or surgery.
+Once any results are back and a diagnosis has been made, your consultant will be able to talk through treatment options with you.

-Many of our patients are from Canterbury but some travel to us from other areas of Kent.
+Many of our patients are from Canterbury itself, while others travel to us from other areas of Kent.

 Regardless of how you’ve been referred to us or the distance you’ll be travelling to visit with us, at The Chaucer you will always benefit from:

 Your consultant will thoroughly investigate your symptoms, diagnose the cause and discuss treatment options with you.
 If surgery is needed on your foot or ankle, this will be arranged for you at the earliest opportunity.